-Section 6.01 Indemnification.
-From and after the Closing Date and subject to Section 6.04, the Company (the "Indemnifying Party"), shall indemnify and hold the Purchaser, its Affiliates and their respective directors, officers, agents, successors and assigns (collectively, the "Indemnified Party") harmless from and against any losses, claims, damages, liabilities, judgments, fines, obligations, expenses and liabilities, including but not limited to any investigative, legal and other expenses incurred and any Taxes or levies that may be payable by reason of the indemnification of any indemnifiable loss hereunder (collectively, "Losses") by any Indemnified Party as a result of or arising out of: (i) the breach of any representation or warranty of the Indemnifying Party contained in the Transaction Agreements; (ii) the violation or nonperformance, partial or total, of any covenant or agreement of the Indemnifying Party to comply with Applicable Laws in relation to Taxes to the extent required in connection with the transactions contemplated by this Agreement or any other Transaction Agreement and/or any conversion or exercise of the Purchased Securities.
+Section 6.01 Indemnifying Party"), shall indemnify and hold the Purchaser, its Affiliates and their respective directors, officers, agents, successors and assigns (collectively, the "Indemnifying Party"), harmless from and against any losses, claims, damages, liabilities, judgments, fines, obligations, expenses and liabilities, including but not limited to any investigative, legal and other expenses incurred and any Taxes or levies that may be payable by reason of the indemnification of any indemnifiable loss hereunder (collectively, "Losses") by any Indemnified Party as a result of or arising out of: (i) the breach of any representation or warranty of the Indemnifying Party contained in the Transaction Agreements; (ii) the violation or nonperformance, partial or total, of any covenant or agreement of the Indemnifying Party contained in the transaction Agreements; or (iii) any failure of the Indemnifying Party to comply with Applicable Laws in relation to Taxes to the extent required in connection with the transactions contemplated by this Agreement or any other Transaction Agreement and/or any conversion or exercise of the Purchased Securities.
 In calculating the amount of any Losses of an Indemnified Party hereunder, there shall be subtracted the amount of any insurance proceeds and third-party payments received by the Indemnified Party with respect to such Losses, if any.